Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Introduction

-We show that deep convolutional neural networks followed by one fully connected layer are able to achieve the mini-max optimal learning rates for additive ridge functions by a careful analysis of the covering number of deep convolutional structures.
+We show that deep convolutional neural networks followed by one fully connected layer are able to achieve the mini-max optimal convergence rates for additive ridge functions by a careful analysis of the covering number of deep convolutional structures.
 The additive index $m$ would affect the depth of our networks in a linear way which indicates the importance of depth of neural networks when the target function is complicated.
 The inherent structures $\xi_i \cdot x$ can represent different localized features of input $x$ when $\xi_i$s are sparse.
-The derived mini-max rate explains why for additive ridge functions, deep convolutional neural networks can avoid the curse of dimensionality.
+The input dimension only appears in the constant of the final convergence rate.

-In summary, the contributions of our work are as follows: \begin{itemize} \item We conduct a delicate covering number analysis for deep convolutional neural networks presented in \cite{fang2020theory}.
+In summary, the contributions of our work are as follows: \begin{itemize} \item We conduct an in-depth covering number analysis for deep convolutional neural networks presented in \cite{fang2020theory}.
 Thanks to the simple structure and few free parameters of convolutional neural networks, we derive small complexity of this hypothesis space. \item We present a mini-max lower bound for additive ridge functions.
 As a direct consequence, the lower bound also applies when $\xi \cdot x$ is generalized to any polynomial function $Q(x)$.
-We show that for these two types of functions, lower rates are dimension independent. \item By combining the approximation result in \cite{fang2020theory} and our covering number analysis, we show that deep ReLU convolutional neural networks followed by one fully connected layer can reach optimal learning rates for the regression problem for additive ridge functions and can avoid the curse of dimensionality. \end{itemize}
+We show that for these two types of functions, lower rates are dimension independent. \item By combining the approximation result in \cite{fang2020theory} and our covering number analysis, we show that deep ReLU convolutional neural networks followed by one fully connected layer can reach optimal convergence rates for the regression problem for additive ridge functions and the input dimension only appears in the constant of the upper bound. \end{itemize}

-\section{Problem Setting}
+\section{Problem setting}